HliasTsixlhs/VivaAPIChallenge/README.md

 This checklist is designed to provide a quick overview of the Viva.Geo.API's capabilities and features.
 Each item represents a key aspect of the project, aligned with industry best practices and standards.

+I would also like to take this opportunity to express my gratitude for the challenge presented to me.
+Working on this project has not only refreshed my memory on various exciting aspects related to APIs but has also been a valuable learning experience.
+I've gained a lot of new insights and knowledge throughout this process, and for that, I am truly thankful. 😊

 ## Contributions

 While this project is primarily for assessment purposes, contributions or suggestions are welcome ^_^.